Eames House: Design and history

 As for the interior design, the Eameses' collection includes, among others: an Isamu Noguchi floor lamps, folk and Abstract Expressionist art, Japanese kokeshi dolls, Chinese lacquered pillows, Native American baskets, Thonet chairs, and numerous Eames furniture designs (some of which never made it past the prototype stage).
 The maximalist interiors were grouped by the Eameses in idiosyncratic tableaux and the home's interior decorating has sparked conversation of the Eameses "humanizing" modernism.

 Of the twenty-five Case Study Houses built, the Eames house is considered the most successful both as an architectural statement and as a comfortable, functional living space.
 The brash sleekness of the design made it a favorite backdrop for fashion shoots in the 1950s and 1960s for publications such as Vogue.
 Perhaps the proof of its success in fulfilling its program is the fact that it remained at the center of the Eameses' life and work from the time they moved in (Christmas Eve 1949) until their deaths.

-Eames House is one prominent architectural example with the influence of the De Stijl Movement outside Europe.
-The sliding walls and windows give it the trademark versatility and openness of the De Stijl Movement.
+Eames House is a prominent architectural example with the influence of the De Stijl Movement outside Europe.
+The sliding walls and windows give it the versatility and openness of the De Stijl Movement.

 After the Eameses died, the house was largely unchanged.
+In January 2025, the house narrowly escaped damage in the Palisades Fire, which destroyed much of the rest of Pacific Palisades.
+The house reopened that July after restorations.
+The Eameses' studio was opened to the public for the first time.